-Fruitless and wastefull expenditure will be de-recognised as soon as the nature of the fruitless and wastefull expenditure has been submitted to Council and a formal Council decision has been taken to condone the expenditure.
-The Fruitless and Wastefull expenditure is disclosed in a note to the Annual Financial Statements.
+Fruitiess and wasteful expenditure will be de-recognised as soon as the nature of the fruitiess and wasteful expenditure has been submitted to Council and a formal Council decision has been taken to condone the expenditure.
+The Fruitiess and Wasteful expenditure is disclosed in a note to the Annual Financial Statements.

-1.19 Irregular expenditure
+1.19 irregular expenditure

-Irregular expenditure as defined in section 1 of the PFMA is expenditure other than unauthorised expenditure, incurred in contravention of or that is not in accordance with a requirement of any applicable legislation, including -
+Irregular expenditure as defined in section 1 of the PFMA is expenditure other than unauthorised expenditure, incurred in contravention of or that is not in accordance with a requirement of any applicable legislation, including - irregular expenditure that was incurred and identified during the current financial year and which was condoned before year end and/or before finalisation of the financial statements must also be recorded appropriately in the irregular expenditure register.
+In such an instance, no further action is also required with the exception of updating the note to the financial statements.

-- (a) this Act; or - (b) the State Tender Board Act, 1968 (Act No. 86 of 1968), or any regulations made in terms of the Act; or - (c) any provincial legislation providing for procurement procedures in that provincial government.
+- (a) this Act; or - (b) the State Tender Board Act, 1968 (Act No. 86 of 1968), or any regulations made in terms of the Act, or - (c) any provincial legislation providing for procurement procedures in that provincial government.

-National Treasury practice note no. 4 of 2008/2009 which was issued in terms of sections 76(1) to 76(4) of the PFMA requires the following (effective from 1 April 2008):
+National Treasury practice note no. 4 of 2008/2009 which was issued in terms of sections 76(1) to 76(4) of the FFMA requires the following (effective from 1 April 2008):